15 Visualization

 This does the trick!

 But we can do even better.
-By overlaying the distribution of the actual data points on the same plot, we can give the reader information not just about the statistical inferences but the underlying data supporting those inferences.
+By overlaying the distribution of the actual data points on the same plot, we can give the reader information about not just the statistical inferences but also the underlying data supporting those inferences.
 In the case of the Stiller, Goodman, and Frank (2015) study, data points for individual trials are binary (correct or incorrect).
 It’s technically possible to show individual responses as dots at 0s and 1s, but this doesn’t tell us much (we’ll just get a big clump of 0s and a big clump of 1s).
-The question to ask yourself when ‘showing the data’ is: what are the theoretically meaningful units of variation in the data?
-This question is closely related to our discussion of mixed-effects models in Chapter 7, when we considered which random effects we should include.
+The question to ask yourself when “showing the data” is: What are the theoretically meaningful units of variation in the data?
+This question is closely related to our discussion of mixed-effects models in chapter 7, when we considered which random effects we should include.
 Here, a reader is likely to wonder how much variance was found across different children in a given age group.
 To show such variation, we aggregate to calculate an accuracy score for each participant.4

 In ggplot, we can make box plots using geom_boxplot():